anuragraychowdhury/dasdDB/README.md

 2. Select the date for grading
 3. Click on skill buttons to mark them as completed (green)
 4. Click "Save Changes" to persist the data
-5. Use "Manage Absent" to mark a student absent for the day
+5. Use "Mark Absent" to mark a student absent for the day

 ### Generating Reports
 1. Click on a student from the main list
-2. Navigate to the "Report" section
+2. Click "Generate Report" button
 3. View comprehensive reports with:
    - Skill progress across marking periods
    - Visual charts showing performance